The physical therapy assessment portion of a therapy note is the why behind the treatment you provided during your patient’s visit.

 1. Comment on Improvements and/or Impairments

-Making a statement on a patient’s improvement in strength, balance, or mobility is a good use of space in the assessment.
-It’s also good to acknowledge areas that need continued work.
+Stating the patient’s improvement in strength, balance, or mobility is a good use of the assessment.
+It’s also helpful to acknowledge areas that need continued work.
 Here’s an example:

 2. Identify Response to Treatment

-The response should include areas such as ability to change movement patterns or posture, physical changes or adaptations during treatment, stability, etc. Here’s an example:
+Rather, the report should include observations of the patient’s response, such as an ability to change movement patterns or posture, physical changes or adaptations during treatment, degrees of stability, etc. Here’s an example:

 3. State the Reason to Continue Therapy

-The assessment is a good place to argue for the continued care of your patient.
-Identifying the current improvements, remaining impairments, and your focus for addressing these impairments will make a strong case for continued therapy.
+Lastly, the assessment gives you an opportunity to advocate for continued care.
+By acknowledging current improvements, identifying remaining impairments, and stating your reason for addressing these impairments, you will make a strong case for continued therapy.

-Sometimes we can get in a ‘documentation rut.’
-After a long day of seeing patients, it may feel like you’re lacking the creativity to jump into ‘writing mode’ to document the treatments you just spent all day performing.
+Sometimes therapists get in a “documentation rut.”
+After a long day of seeing patients, you may feel as if you lack the creativity to jump into “writing mode” and document the treatments you performed all day.